ucb-stat133/stat133-fall-2019/README.md

 ## 13. More Regular Expressions

 - :card_index: __Dates__: Nov 11-15
-- :paperclip:  __Topics__: At its heart, computing involves working with numbers.
+- :speech_balloon:  __Topics__: At its heart, computing involves working with numbers.
 However, a considerable amount of information and data is in the form of text.
 To unleash the power of strings manipulation, we need to take things to the next level and learn about Regular Expressions.
 Namely, Regular expressions are a tool that allows us to describe a certain amount of text called "patterns".
 We'll describe the basic concepts of regex and the common operations to match text patterns.
-- :file_folder: __Notes__:
+- :pencil: __Notes__:
     + [Long Jump World Record example](https://www.gastonsanchez.com/r4strings/cleaning.html)
     + [Log file example](https://www.gastonsanchez.com/r4strings/logs.html)
 - :book: __Reading__: